frosas/lag/README.md

 - Try pinging every a constant time interval
 - Consume less CPU
 - Make favicon work on Firefox and Safari
+- Show average pings (like in Unix uptime)
+- Show ping as number in the page